michaeleggers/vkal/README.md

 than creating (and allocating) new `VkDeviceMemory` objects for each new mesh to be rendered the same buffer will be reused.

+This way of using device memory is not only recommended by the official Vulkan Guide but also by Nvidia, as described in further detail here: [Nvidia Vulkan Memory Management](https://developer.nvidia.com/vulkan-memory-management)

 ### Uniform Buffers
 Like Vertex- and Indexbuffers, uniform buffers are put next to each other in memory sharing the same `VkDeviceMemory` with respecting alignment required by the Vulkan implementation: